thestormforge/examples/webserver/vhs-stormforger/README.md

 # VHS to Stormforger Demonstration

-# Overview

-The purpose of this document is to capture the steps necessary to record data from a cluster using VHS and then use that captured data as the bases for a Stormforger load test.
-This process uses an HTTP Archive (HAR) file as an intermediate data format between VHS and Stormforger.
-There are three phases to this process:

-1. Capture data from a cluster
+This example demonstrates a workflow optimizing a web application using a load test that is automatically generated from recorded HTTP traffic.
+This HTTP traffic is captured in the application to be optimized using [VHS](https://github.com/rename-this/vhs), the load test is generated using StormForge Performance Testing, and the application is optimized using StormForge Optimize.
+This workflow has three main phases:

+1. Record HTTP traffic using VHS.
-2. Data post-processing and Stormforger load test generation
+2. Configure load test generation container and Optimize experiment.
-3. Optimize experiment using Stormforger load test
+3. Run Optimize experiment with load test.

-# Prerequisites

-- Working installation of `vhs`.
-- Working installation of `redskyctl`.
-- Working installation of `forge`, the Stormforger command line tool.

-# Capture Data with VHS
+## Capture Data with VHS

-The easiest way to experiment with capturing data from a cluster using VHS is to use the VHS demo created by Brad Beam.
-This demo lives in the [VHS repository](https://github.com/rename-this/vhs) in the subdirectory `[hack/demo](https://github.com/rename-this/vhs/tree/main/hack/demo)`.
+The rest of this writeup will assume that you have recorded some network traffic with VHS, and that the recorded network traffic is stored in a Google Cloud Storage object.
+This network traffic should be captured in an environment that is similar or identical to the application that will be optimized.
+The [VHS repository](https://github.com/rename-this/vhs) contains a demonstration that shows how to use VHS to capture http traffic in a kubernetes cluster running the voting web app.
+It can be find in the subdirectory `[hack/demo](https://github.com/rename-this/vhs/tree/main/hack/demo)`.
 This demo deploys the voting web app with a VHS container in each of voting-service pod (4 pods), generates some load with simple script using `curl`, and captures 5 minutes of load to a Google Cloud Storage bucket.
-It should be sufficient to run through the steps in the README to get this portion of the demo up and running.

 ### Notes: